 It is important to realize that many of our problems stem from an inability to feel love, to believe we are lovable, or to love ourselves.

-When we are cut off from our Wise Self and Love or we forget about it, we feel confused, dark, worthless, unworthy of love, alone, hopeless.
-This is what leads to almost all of our problems.
+When we are cut off from our Wise Self and Love, we feel confused, dark, and worthless.
+We also feel unworthy of love, alone, hopeless.
+This is what leads to many of our personal and social problems.

-For instance, when we are cut off from our Wise Self and its nourishing love, we feel empty, and we often develop all sorts of addictions or other harmful habits in an attempt to fill the emptiness inside and to find some sort of joy or meaning.
+For instance, when we are cut off from our Wise Self, we feel empty.
+And so we often develop all sorts of addictions or other harmful habits in an attempt to fill the emptiness.
+Or we pursue such addictions to find some sort of joy or meaning.

-When we are cut off from our Wise Self, we feel like we will never be good enough or worthy of love and that we must do more, more, more to prove we are worthy.
+As a final example, when we feel cut off from our Wise Self, we feel like we will never be good enough or worthy of love.
+And so we feel like we must do more, more, more to prove we are worthy.

-But we are never permanently broken or hopeless or a disaster.
-When we feel this way, it is important to remember that our Wounded Self is not our true self but is rather our self that emerges when we forget or get cut off from our Wise Self.
+When we feel this way, it is important to remember that our Wounded Self is not our true self.
+Rather, it is the self that emerges when we get cut off from our Wise Self.

-Realizing this can be extremely helpful, much like it can be helpful to realize that when we get sick, our physical sickness is not the permanent state of our body but rather a phase we are going through because our natural state of health has become disrupted and imbalanced.
+Realizing this can be extremely helpful, much like it can be helpful to realize that when we get sick, our physical sickness is not the permanent state of our body.
+Rather, it is a phase we go through because our natural state of health has suffered disruption and imbalance.